carrierdown/m4l-midular/README.md

 ![LiveQuantizer](https://raw.github.com/carrierdown/m4l-midular/master/screenshots/LiveQuantizer.png)

 Quantizes incoming notes to the next subdivision.
-This works similarly to how quantizing of triggered clips is handled in Live, but applies to individual midi notes rather than clips.
+This works similarly to how quantizing of triggered clips is handled in Live, but applies to individual MIDI notes rather than clips.

 ## Repeater

 ![Repeater](https://raw.github.com/carrierdown/m4l-midular/master/screenshots/Repeater.png)

-Acts like a selective midi echo, repeating a given note (e.g. the note C in any octave) a given number of times.
+Acts like a selective MIDI echo, repeating a given note (e.g. the note C in any octave) a given number of times.

 ## Buffer